Designs related through projective and Hopf maps: Examples and optimality

 of a regular octahedron on $S^2\subset\Bbb R\times\Bbb C$ (pictured in Figure \ref{fig:designex}) constitute a $3$-design.
 We also know that the vertices $V_8$ of a regular $8$-gon are a $7$-design on $S^1$.
-The Hopf case of Theorem \ref{thm:bigthm} then gives us that
+The $\Bbb C$-Hopf setting of Theorem \ref{thm:bigthm} then gives us that

-is a $7$-design for any base points $z_y\in\pi_\Bbb F^{-1}(y)$ $(y\in O)$.
-We may then use \eqref{eq:explicitfiber} to pick base points for the fibers $z_y$, giving rise to a concrete family of 7-designs on $S^3$.
-This is visualized in Figure \ref{fig:CohnExample}. \end{example}
+is a $7$-design for any base points $z_y\in\pi_\Bbb C^{-1}(y)$ $(y\in O)$.
+We may then use \eqref{eq:explicitfiber} to pick these base points, giving rise to a concrete family of 7-designs on $S^3$.
+Figure \ref{fig:CohnExample} visually describes this example. \end{example}

-The 24-point 5-design and 48-point 7-design discussed by Cohn-Conway-Elkies-Kumar \cite{Cohn...06} are putatively optimally small among designs on $S^3$ of their respective strengths, a property attained by a number of designs constructed as in Theorem \ref{thm:bigthm}.
-Table \ref{tab:hopf} details when $t$-designs optimally small among those constructed as in the Hopf case of Theorem \ref{thm:bigthm} have minimal size among all known $t$-designs on $S^3$.
+The 24-point 5-design and 48-point 7-design discussed by Cohn, Conway, Elkies, and Kumar \cite{Cohn...06} are putatively optimally small among designs on $S^3$ of their respective strengths.
+Table \ref{tab:hopf} details when $t$-designs minimally small among those constructed as in the $\Bbb C$-Hopf setting of Theorem \ref{thm:bigthm} have optimal size among all known $t$-designs on $S^3$.